A Dreamers Christmas

-A Dreamers Christmas is an album of Christmas music by John Zorn released in October 2011 on the Tzadik label.
-It was produced by John Zorn and released on his own label Tzadik Records.
+A Dreamers Christmas is an album of Christmas music by John Zorn.
+It was produced by Zorn and released on his label Tzadik Records in October 2011.
 It was Zorn's 5th album in 2011.

 Reception

 Allmusic said "A Dreamer's Christmas is one of those holiday records -- once you hear it, you'll be reaching for it every season."
 Consequence of Sound called it "interesting, captivating, and pleasing for every member of the family at your holiday party."